Black Diamond StormLine Stretch

 What we like: Lightweight for a fully featured rain jacket; stretch adds mobility and comfort.

 What we don't: Breathability falls short compared to pricier 3-layer hardshells.

 See the Women's Black Diamond StormLine See the Men's Black Diamond StormLine

 Black Diamond has assembled a solid lineup of quality rain jackets and hardshells over the last few years, and the StormLine is yet another standout.
 By adding stretch into the jacket’s face fabric, BD created an impressively lightweight, weatherproof, durable, and mobile rain shell that pairs well with activities like hiking, biking, and running.
 After putting the women's StormLine through extensive use in the wet and unrelenting Pacific Northwest, we came away with high praise.
-Below we break down the StormLine’s weather protection, comfort and stretch, breathability, durability, fit and sizing, and more.
+Below we outline the StormLine Stretch's performance.
 To see how it stacks up to the competition, see our article on the best rain jackets and best women's rain jackets.

 Table of Contents

 - Comfort and Stretch

 - Weight and Packability

 - What We Like/What We Don't